piklist/piklist.github.io/content/actions-filters/actions/piklist_parts_processed-{$folder}.md

 ## Arguments

 ### `$folder`
-The parts folder ( e.g. meta-boxes, notices, terms, users, etc.)
+The parts folder where the file is located ( e.g. meta-boxes, notices, terms, users, etc.).